datanav/docs/best-practice.rst

 Golden record
 =============

 A golden record is a single, well-defined version of all the data entities in an organizational ecosystem.
-In this context, a golden record is sometimes called the **"single version of the truth"**, where **"truth"** is understood to mean the reference to which data users can turn when they want to ensure that they have the correct version of a piece of information.
+In this context, a golden record is sometimes called the **"single version of the truth"**, where **"truth"** is understood to mean the reference to which data users can to turn when they want to ensure that they have the correct version of a piece of information.

 In the example below, all three sources provide a **zip-code**, such that some properties in a global dataset might be duplicates from different sources.
 In this case it could be fitting to add a **"global-person:zipcode"** property to the global dataset.
 This property should contain the most reliable zip-code value of the three sources and will be the property we access when we want the person's zip-code.
 This global property becomes a part of a **"golden record"** which ensures a single, well-defined representation of the person.